Heartlands Academy is committed to safeguarding and promoting the welfare of all of its students.

 - Prevent impairment of children’s health or development

-- Ensure that children grow up in circumstances consistent with the provision of safe and effective care
+- Ensure that children grow up in the circumstances consistent with the provision of safe and effective care

 - Take action to enable all children and young people to secure the best outcomes

-The action we take at Heartlands academy to promote the welfare of children and protect them from harm is everyone’s responsibility.
-Everyone who comes into contact with children and families has a role to play and we recognise and take our part very seriously in, this.
+The action we take at Heartlands Academy to promote the welfare of children and protect them from harm is everyone’s responsibility.
+Everyone who comes into contact with children and families has a role to play and we recognise and take our part very seriously in this.
 We ensure that we operate a child-centred safeguarding system.
 We recognise that children want to be respected; to have their views heard; to have stable relationships with their teachers, built on trust; and to have consistent support for their individual needs.

 The academy’s personal, social, health and economic (PSHE) education programme is our main vehicle for delivering safeguarding topics to students.
 This is delivered by tutors within personal development sessions.
 We are keen that as many external providers as possible deliver sessions, to ensure that as much expertise as possible.